 Danielle Shelton is a candidate for Milwaukee County Circuit Court in Branch 40.

 Danielle is a mom, a U.S. Army veteran, and an experienced litigator who formerly worked in finance.
-She has spent the last two decades fighting to ensure justice for all people and is committed to being a fair judge who will help keep Milwaukee safe and strong.
+She has spent nearly two decades fighting to ensure justice for all people and is committed to being a fair judge who will help keep Milwaukee safe and strong.

 Danielle raised two daughters in Shorewood, where she currently lives, and grew up primarily on the north side of Milwaukee.
 She attended public schools, earned a bachelor’s degree from UW-Milwaukee, and received her law degree from Marquette University Law School.